PrestaShop/docs/src/content/1.7/modules/concepts/doctrine/how-to-handle-multi-lang-doctrine-entitiy.md

 {{% notice tip %}}
 **More about Doctrine relations**
-If you need more info about how to setup and handle Doctrine relations you can read the [Symfony documentation](https://symfony.com/doc/3.4/doctrine/associations.html) about it.
+If you need more info about how to setup and handle Doctrine relations, you can read the [Symfony documentation](https://symfony.com/doc/3.4/doctrine/associations.html) about it.
 Focus on the `Annotation` sections since PrestaShop only handles this kind of configuration from modules' Entities.
 Here are some additional link that might be useful:
 - [Doctrine Association mapping](https://www.doctrine-project.org/projects/doctrine-orm/en/2.7/reference/association-mapping.html)
 - [Mastering Doctrine Relationships in Symfony 3 (video tutorial)](https://symfonycasts.com/screencast/symfony3-doctrine-relations)